rtk-rs/gnss-rtk/README.md

 * you don't have to sample L1 and can navigate with modern signals
 * it supports navigation without phase range
-* a special CPP method for dual frequency pseudo range (no phase range) which is pretty much a slow converging PPP method
+* a special CPP method for dual frequency pseudo range (no phase range) which behaves like a slow converging PPP method
-* it can operate without apriori knowledge and is a true surveying tool
+* is a true surveying tool because it can operate without apriori knowledge
-* it can fulfill the challenging task of RTK / Geodetic reference station calibration
+* it can fulfill the challenging task of RTK / Geodetic reference station calibration by deploying a complete PPP survey

 Other cool features:
   * works in all supported timescales